torstein-vik/zophie/README.md

 ## Folder structure

 * /planning -- Files for the planning of the project
-* /planning/ui-sketch -- Sketch of the UI
+* ~~/planning/ui-sketch -- Sketch of the UI~~
+* /planning/backend-logic -- Logic of the backend
+* /planning/content -- Content on the webpage, such as Home and About
+* /planning/examples -- Various examples of questions/answers etc...

 * /firebase/ -- The root directory for the firebase project.
 NOTE: FILES ARE NOT EDITED HERE, BUT BUILT FROM /src/
 * /firebase/public -- Public directory with all the hosted files
-* /firebase/function -- Directory with the server-side logic
+* /firebase/functions -- Directory with the server-side logic

+* /src/ -- Source directory, where code is edited.
+* /src/client/ -- The HTML, javascript, and scss general for all the website
+* /src/client/templates -- HTML templates
+* /src/client/json -- Json data or js-files that define a json object (since async can be very inconvenient)
+* /src/server/ -- Code for the server.
+Note, this only serves as an API for the backend-logic.
+* /src/backend/ -- API for the backend logic.
+Called upon by 'native' js-code in /src/server.
+Foundatioanlly independent from the webpage